danlunt1976/UM_Bristol/Documentation.md

-Use markdown for documentation (.md files) and link to github?
+Use markdown for documentation (.md files) and link to github.

-Could set up a Jupyter Hub for python.
+Could set up a Jupyter Hub for python on one of BRIDGE machines.
+Discussed this with Fabien.

-Could set up a BRIDGE account on github (Greg may have one that he controls)
+Could set up a BRIDGE account on github (Greg may have one that he controls already).

 Could set up an organisation on github.